criswell/github-reflog/README.md

   -h, --help  show this help message and exit --naughty   Ignore Github's requested poll-interval (naughty naughty) --events    List supported events
+  --desc      Display helpful descriptions in the event log
 ```

 Normally `git-github-reflog` will pause between requests for the amount of time